dimitraweinstein/art-elements-quiz/README.md

                 -if the user input is the same as the correct answer, add to the score in an increment of 1.
                 -Repeat the 'prompt' process for each question in the quiz.
                 -Finally, display results output in the DOM with the user's name and score.

+## Questions/Answer Key:

+1)True or False: A form is a three-dimensional shape.
+(Answer: True)

+2)Is a Line a mark with greater length than width?
+(Answer: Yes)

+3)Is a shape a closed line?
+(Answer: Yes)